 In communication, you take solid theoretical preparation and learn how to use it in hands-on situations.

-While taking coursework in New Media Production, main campus students practice what they learn in class with our campus radio station, WEAX.
+While taking coursework in New Media Production, main campus students practice what they learn in class through both off-campus internships and on-campus media practica such as working with our campus radio station, WEAX.

 Students in Public Relations will be involved through courses in developing PR campaigns and can participate in event promotions within the department with the Humanities Symposia, Drama Club, and the Overlooked Film Festival.